 I’ve been writing music for several years, consistently challenging myself with new genres and techniques.
-Below is a portfolio of what I regard as my best work, free to download and available to use in your own media.
+Below are two portfolios of what I regard as my best work.
+The first is free to download and available to use in your own media.
 Not everything here is perfect, but I hope it serves as a positive display of my composition and production skills.

 If you’re not immediately struck by the first few tracks, explore a little more — you might find something else you like in an entirely different genre.

 You may notice a few snippets from the Thrive soundtrack.
 I’ve been working with the Revolutionary Games team on this open-source evolution game for much of my composing career, to the point where I’ve taken the lead of composing and sound design efforts.
 Thrive‘s soundtrack is distributed for free (including the OST for the first stage available here, the work of multiple musicians including myself), though I’m looking to expand into paid work for other independent games developers.

 If you’ve built a game and you’re looking for music, I’d be happy to help.
 Contact me to discuss rates and musical vision — I charge per minute of completed music, and I’ll gladly take feedback and suggestions along the way.

 I run a YouTube channel, having built a small following thanks to the tracks above and more.
 There you’ll find the more rough and ready items of my musical back-catalogue, complete with feedback from my audience.
 And you never know, some of them might even become interested in any other games I upload the soundtracks for.

 Which tracks am I allowed to use in my own media?

 Only the tracks listed in the playlist above.
 You’re free to use or remix them providing you supply attribution via a link to my website and do so non-commercially.
 All other tracks are subject to the usual copyright rules unless stated otherwise.